Optimal conversion from R\'enyi Differential Privacy to $f$-Differential Privacy: Preliminaries

-\textbf{Extended Domain.} While the standard definition of RDP focuses on orders $\tau > 1$ \citep{Mironov_2017}, \citet{balle2019hypothesistestinginterpretationsrenyi} demonstrated that the constraints corresponding to $\tau \in (0,1)$ are essential for a tight geometric characterization of the privacy region.
-Although the privacy parameter $\rho$ is not typically accounted for in these regimes, the underlying R\'enyi divergence constraints $D_\tau(P\|Q)$ are well-defined for all $\tau \in \mathbb{R}$ (assuming $P$ and $Q$ have common support).
-Consequently, we implicitly view the profile $\rho(\cdot)$ as being defined over the extended domain.
-However, due to the symmetry of the adjacency relation (implying bounds on $D_\tau(P\|Q)$ equate to bounds on $D_{1-\tau}(Q\|P)$), we restrict our attention to $\tau \in (0.5, \infty)$ \citep{van_Erven_2014}.
+\textbf{Extended Domain.} While the standard definition of RDP focuses on orders $\tau > 1$ \citep{Mironov_2017}, \citet{balle2019hypothesistestinginterpretationsrenyi} demonstrated that the constraints corresponding to $\tau \in (0,1)$ are essential for a tight geometric characterization of the privacy region: omitting them yields strictly suboptimal conversions, including for the Gaussian mechanism (see Figure~\ref{fig:rdp_to_fdp_gaussian}).
+Because $D_\tau(P\|Q)$ is well-defined for all $\tau \in (0,\infty)$ (assuming $P$ and $Q$ have common support), we treat RDP profiles as functions on the extended domain $[0.5, \infty)$.
+The symmetry $D_\tau(P\|Q) = \frac{\tau}{1-\tau} D_{1-\tau}(Q\|P)$ for $\tau \in (0,1)$ \citep{van_Erven_2014} implies that constraints for $\tau \in (0, 0.5)$ are redundant given constraints for $\tau \in [0.5, 1)$; we therefore restrict attention to $\tau \in [0.5, \infty)$ throughout.
+A formal justification is given in Appendix~\ref{sec:derivation_constraints}.

-Throughout this manuscript, we do not specify the functional form of $\rho(\tau)$.
-However, we assume that $\rho(\cdot)$ is a valid RDP profile, meaning that the set of mechanisms satisfying the $(\tau, \rho(\tau))$-RDP constraints is non-empty.
+\old{Throughout this manuscript, we do not specify the functional form of $\rho(\tau)$.
+However, we assume that $\rho(\cdot)$ is a valid RDP profile, meaning that the set of mechanisms satisfying the $(\tau, \rho(\tau))$-RDP constraints is non-empty.}

+R\'enyi divergence is non-decreasing in $\tau$, therefore $\rho(\cdot)$ is non-decreasing as well.
+Any profile $\rho(\cdot)$ is automatically \textit{valid}, i.e., the class of compatible mechanisms is non-empty, since the perfectly-private mechanism, with divergence and profile identically zero, belongs to every such class.
+However, for completeness, we note that a profile is \textit{achievable}, i.e., equal to the exact RDP of some mechanism rather than merely an upper bound, if and only if $(\tau-1)\rho(\tau)$ is convex in $\tau$, the cumulant generating function characterization of the privacy loss random variable \citep{wang2018subsampledrenyidifferentialprivacy, balle2019hypothesistestinginterpretationsrenyi}.
+Our results hold for all valid profiles.